redgoldlace/website/blog-pages/rust_ranges_and_suffering.md

   range types into prospective `Range`, `RangeOpen` and `RangeFull` types, with `Range` taking the place of the current `Range` + `RangeInclusive` types, `RangeOpen` taking the place of `RangeFrom` + `RangeTo` + `RangeToInclusive`, and `RangeFull` remaining largely the same.
-There are issues with the logistics of such a change, though, so I'm not too sold on yet, but it *is* something to keep in mind.
+There are issues with the logistics of such a change, though, so I'm not too sold on it yet, but it *is* something to keep in mind.
 - An ideal range type has more than 2 methods.
 Specifically, it would be useful for methods like `intersection`, `union`, `is_subset`, and `is_superset` to be implemented if the range's component type was `Ord` or `PartialOrd`.